 What to include in a thank-you email after the interview

 There are multiple ways you can write a thank-you email.
-And while there is no one correct way to do it, there are several important tips and tricks you can use while drafting your letter.
+And while there is no single correct way to do it, there are several important tips and tricks you can use while drafting your letter.

 Add a short and clear subject line